-Historic Sites of Manitoba: Marconi School No. 2085 (RM of Rossburn)
+Historic Sites of Manitoba: Marconi School No. 2085 (Municipality of Rossburn)

 The Marconi School District was established formally in October 1921 and, the following year, a one-room schoolhouse (with an attached three-room teacherage at the rear of the building) was erected at NW23-20-23 W, in the Rural Municipality of Rossburn.
 The school closed in 1958 and its remaining students went to Ruska Rawa School No. 1260.
 The district was dissolved in 1966.
 The building stood vacant for several years.
 Designated a municipal historic site in 1990, it was restored as a museum in 1992.